Separable overpartition classes and excludant sizes of an overpartition: Introduction

+Several generalizations of this concept have been investigated.
 In \cite{Bhoria-Eyyunni-Maji-2023}, Bhoria, Eyyunni and Maji generalized the minimal excludant of a partition and studied the $r$-chain minimal excludant of a partition.
-The $r$-chain minimal excludant of a partition $\pi$ is the smallest positive integer $t$ such that none of $t,t+1,\ldots,t+r-1$ appears as a part of $\pi$.
+The $r$-chain minimal excludant of a partition $\pi$ is the smallest positive integer $t$ such that none of $t,t+1,\ldots,t+r-1$ appears as a part of $\pi$, denoted $mex(\pi;r)$.
+They obtained the following result. \begin{theorem}\cite[Theorem 2.6]{Bhoria-Eyyunni-Maji-2023}